 We will just touch on each element here, but for full detailed articles on each step, take a look here.

 The premise is a single line which expresses the central idea of your novel, including character, situation, objective, opponent and disaster.
+If you'd like to learn how to write a premist that will hook readers, agents, or editors every time, you can watch a webinar all about it with Story Development Consultant, Jeff Lyons here!

 The skeleton is based on the Hero’s Journey, and has all the elements which are generally found in bestsellers and blockbusters.
 This goes from introduction to the protagonist’s world, through call to action, mentor teaching and various other steps up to the final conflict and return home.
 You can use a template to help build your skeleton.